Skip to content

-This tutorial will guide you every step of the way through installing Windows 7 on your Mac using Parallels Desktop 4.0.
 Parallels Desktop for Mac allows you to run other Operating Systems (like Windows 7) in a virtual environment, while OS X is running at the same time.
 Though Windows 7 won’t run as fast in Parallels Desktop as it does via Boot Camp, it is a very easy way to get Windows 7 running on your Mac.

-1. If you’re using Parallels Desktop for the first time, an Introduction window will appear.
+1. If you’re using Parallels for the first time, an Introduction window will appear.
 Otherwise, click File -> New Virtual Machine….
 Click Continue.

 2. click to enlarge